converged-computing/hyperqueue-operator/README.md

 $ kubectl apply -f examples/dist/hyperqueue-operator-dev.yaml
 ```

-See logs for the operator
+See logs for the operator to make sure it is running.

 ```bash
 $ kubectl logs -n hyperqueue-operator-system hyperqueue-operator-controller-manager-6f6945579-9pknp